lume/lume/examples/Logo/README.md

 Open `index.html` in your browser.
 That's it!

-To view this demo on a mobile device, go to [goo.gl/p4HQiv](http://goo.gl/p4HQiv)
+To view this demo fullscreen on a mobile device, [click here](http://samsarajs.org/demos/Logo)

 ## Documentation